liximomo/vscode-sftp/README.md

 # sftp sync extension for VS Code
-I wrote this because i must to.
+I wrote this because I must to.
 All others can't fit my requirements.
 ## Features

 * sync directory to remote